ankittchauhann/Bhagwat-Gita/README.md

    bun run dev
    ```

-   The app will be available at `http://localhost:3000` (or next available port)
+   App will be available at `http://localhost:3000`

 5. **Build for production**